syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ## Introduction

 Several days after intense shelling in the Daraa govenorate that began on Tuesday June 19,2018, Syrian government forces launched an offensive, on June 23, against armed opposition strongholds in the southwestern province.
 According to activists and open source media, regime helicopters dropped more than eight barrel bombs on towns in the province on June 23 and 24.
-[Radio Rozana](https://www.rozana.fm/en/about-us), an "independent, politically and non-religiouslly affiliated" news organization, Russian warplanes launched [heavy raids](https://www.rozana.fm/ar/news/2018/06/24/%D9%82%D8%B5%D9%81-%D8%B1%D9%88%D8%B3%D9%8A-%D9%85%D9%83%D8%AB%D9%91%D9%81-%D8%B9%D9%84%D9%89-%D8%AF%D8%B1%D8%B9%D8%A7-%D8%A8%D8%B9%D8%AF-%D8%B9%D8%A7%D9%85-%D8%B9%D9%84%D9%89-%D8%AE%D9%81%D8%B6-%D8%A7%D9%84%D8%AA%D8%B5%D8%B9%D9%8A%D8%AF) on areas under opposition faction control in Daraa for the first time in a year after a Russian agreement to a ceasefire in the region.
+According to [Radio Rozana](https://www.rozana.fm/en/about-us), an "independent, politically and non-religiouslly affiliated" news organization, Russian warplanes launched [heavy raids](https://www.rozana.fm/ar/news/2018/06/24/%D9%82%D8%B5%D9%81-%D8%B1%D9%88%D8%B3%D9%8A-%D9%85%D9%83%D8%AB%D9%91%D9%81-%D8%B9%D9%84%D9%89-%D8%AF%D8%B1%D8%B9%D8%A7-%D8%A8%D8%B9%D8%AF-%D8%B9%D8%A7%D9%85-%D8%B9%D9%84%D9%89-%D8%AE%D9%81%D8%B6-%D8%A7%D9%84%D8%AA%D8%B5%D8%B9%D9%8A%D8%AF) on areas under opposition faction control in Daraa for the first time in a year after a Russian agreement to a ceasefire in the region.
+This investigation focuses upon attacks on 3 vital facilities in Busra Al Harir and Al Musayfirah during this campaign limiting civilian access to medical care.

+### Methodology
+Syrian Archive conducted an investigation into the incident, based on three steps:

+(1) A local investigation’s team collected testimonies from eye-witnesses or those who witnessed the immediate aftermath of the airstrike;
+(2) Securing, analysing, and verifying of 47 videos and images uploaded to social media networks purportedly showing the incident;
+(3) The combined analysis of these sources has culminated in the present investigation report.
+Complementing each other, they provide information regarding the attack’s date and time, location, casualties, and extent of damage.

+Examining all information available on the attack, the investigations’ team developed an understanding of the incident and potential perpetrators.

+For more details on Syrian Archive’s Methodology, please see our [website](https://syrianarchive.org/en/tools_methods/methodology/).

 ## De-escalation zone

-In May 2017, Russia, Turkey, and Iran signed a [memorandum of understanding establishing de-escalation zones](https://www.youtube.com/watch?v%3D5cF-gIL8yzk&sa=D&ust=1540401260470000) in Syria where hostilities would be halted.
-This zones included the entire Idlib governorate, some parts of the provinces of Latakia, Hama, and Aleppo, as well as some parts of northern Homs, Eastern Ghouta in the Damascus countryside, and the cities of Daraa and Quneitra in southern Syria.
+A year prior to the attack on Busra Al Harir and Al Musayfirah, in May 2017, Russia, Turkey, and Iran signed a [memorandum of understanding establishing de-escalation zones](https://www.youtube.com/watch?v%3D5cF-gIL8yzk&sa=D&ust=1540401260470000) in Syria where hostilities would be halted.
+These zones included the entire Idlib governorate, some parts of the provinces of Latakia, Hama, and Aleppo, as well as some parts of northern Homs, Eastern Ghouta in the Damascus countryside, and the cities of Daraa and Quneitra in southern Syria.

 *Original Russian image:*